Key Takeaways

 At Rula, we know that finding the right providers to help you manage your mental health can feel like an overwhelming process.
 But whether you need therapy, medication, or both, we make it easy to connect with therapists and psychiatric providers who accept your insurance

 When you’re ready, we invite you to explore our therapist-matching program.
-Once you select a provider, you can make your first appointment and begin receiving care from the comfort of home as early as this week.
+Once you select a provider, you can make your first appointment and begin receiving care from the comfort of home as soon as tomorrow.

 More From Rula